akshatjaipuria/AWS-Deployment/README.md

 This is to deploy MobileNet v2 model on AWS Lambda.

 Serverless web framework is used to build the application.
-The application is available as a API service hosted on AWS Lambda.
+The application is available as an API service hosted on AWS Lambda.

 ## Project Setup